Cecure-Intelligence-Limited/cil-internship-cohort-04/Celestine.Azonobi/Module 2/Cloudformation/Readme.md

 # Cloudformation with Lambda and S3 Bucket.

 # Lambda
-Here are a few more details about the Lambda function properties:
+Here are a few more details about the Lambda function properties that we have:

 I named the **The Resource** as “HelloLambdaFunction”.